Travelling on an Intercity 225 train

-In Standard Class, seating is arranged in airline-style unidirectional seats that come in pairs, arranged across a central aisle.
+In Standard Class, seating is arranged in airline-style seats that come in pairs, arranged across a central aisle.
 A small number of seats are arranged in seats of four around a table.
 Wifi is available in Standard Class, but usually subject to a fee.

 There is an at-seat trolley service in Standard Class, offering snacks, sandwiches and hot and cold drinks.

 - London to Edinburgh from $28.92